rydurham/Sentinel/readme.md

 * Navigate to the Sentinel folder
 * Run ```vendor/bin/codecept run```

-I would reccommend turning on "Mail Pretend" in your testing mail config file.
+I would recommend turning on "Mail Pretend" in your testing mail config file.